Ryanair lifts Iseq as global investors hail easing US-China trade wars threat

 However Italy’s FTSE MIB fell 1.5 per cent as the country’s anti-establishment 5-Star Movement and League parties sought presidential approval for a prime minister to lead a government whose plans to raise spending have upset financial markets.

-Drug maker AstraZeneca rose 3.4 per cent as the US Food and Drug Administration approved its new treatment for hyperkalaemia, a dangerous state of elevated potassium in blood serum.
+Drug maker AstraZeneca rose 3.4 per cent as the US Food and Drug Administration approved its new treatment for hyperkalemia, a dangerous state of elevated potassium in blood serum.

 International Consolidated Group, owner of Aer Lingus, added 1.6 per cent after reports the company is planning to make a €1.5 billion offer for Norwegian Air Shuttle.